Thrisha-2006-m/GitGrade/README.md

 # GitGrade
 marks:99/100
-Hello, my name is Thrisha Kulal.
+Hello, my name is Thrisha .
 I am currently studying at Mangalore Institute of Technology and Engineering (MITE).
 Summary: Strong code consistency and folder structure; needs more tests and documentation.
 Roadmap: